INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 Based on the results of the commission's work, the accrediting body may make one of the following decisions:

-1. Assignment of accreditation:
+1. Assigning accreditation:

 - Second category, if compliance with the standards (criteria) of the first, second and third ranks is at least 60%;